-But I’m also in love with what happens when you thinly shave brussels sprout to make a fresh salad with it.
+Brussel sprouts are a fabulous winter vegetable, especially when roasted in the oven.
+But I’m also in love with what happens when you thinly slice brussel sprout to make a fresh brussel sprout salad with it.
 It turns into a wonderful light and fresh slaw.
-I made this shaved brussels sprout salad last year, and now I’m making a different version of it inspired by a classic Caesar salad.
+I made this shaved brussel sprout salad last year, and now I’m making a different version of it inspired by a classic Caesar salad.

 This is one of my favorite salads ever!

-Light and delicate Brussels sprout.
+- Light and delicate brussel sprout

-and sharp Parmesan cheese to pull it all together.
+- and sharp Parmesan cheese to pull it all together.

-Add some chicken to make it an entree salad, or just enjoy it as is!
+- Add some chicken to make it an entree salad, or just enjoy it as is!

-- 1/4 cup Caesar dressing below (you'll have extra)
+- 1/4 cup Caesar dressing see below

-- 6-8 slices sourdough bread (or other crusty bread)
+- 6-8 slices sourdough bread or other crusty bread

-- 3 Tbsp olive oil
+- 3 tablespoons olive oil

 - Salt and pepper to taste

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- Grated Parmesan cheese
+- Grated Parmesan cheese for serving

 - 1/3 cup olive oil

-- 1/4 cup avocado mayonnaise (dairy-free)
+- 1/4 cup avocado mayonnaise dairy-free

 - Juice of 1 lemon

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard

-- 1/2 tsp Worcester sauce
+- 1/2 teaspoon Worcester sauce

-- 2 garlic cloves, minced
+- 2 garlic cloves minced